Skrubbadubba/HoaryDash/README.md

 - Home Assistant with Supervisor (HAOS or supervised install)
   > (Or any machine with docker)
 - A browser on your tablet
-- A long-lived access token from Home Assistant

 ## Setup